amikko/arsca/rt_solvers/siro/README.md

 Siro requires `netcdf` (TODO: check version number) and it should be installed beforehand.

+Installation can be easily done on Ubuntu with the command `sudo apt install libnetcdf-dev`

 ## Usage
 In principle, Siro is ran with the following command: `./siro <input file name> <output file name>`